Personal Sponsor Entry: Create Account

 “The Act” means the Ted Stevens Olympic and Amateur Sports Act, 36 U.S.C.A. §220501 et seq as may be amended from time to time.

 “Athlete Recognition Marketing” is defined as a piece of content that includes the Likeness of an Athlete and takes one of two forms (a) an athlete thanking an APS, or (b) APS recognizing an athlete’s personal story/accomplishments (i.e., congratulatory and well-wishing messaging).
-Neither of which can include USOPC, IOC, IPC intellectual property or make any direct or indirect visual or verbal reference to Team USA, USOPC, the Olympic or Paralympic movements or the Games
+Neither of which can include USOPC, IOC, IPC intellectual property or make any direct or indirect visual or verbal reference to Team USA, USOPC, Los Angeles Organizing Committee for the Olympic and Paralympic Games 2028 (“LA28”), United States Olympic and Paralympic Properties, LLC (“USOPP”), any other Organizing Committee of the Olympic or Paralympic Games (“OCOG”), the Olympic or Paralympic Movements or the Games.
+When permitted, this type of content may only be used on social media; no other mediums will be allowed.

 “Campaign” is defined as any single or multiple pieces of marketing, advertising, promotional or media content or activation created by or for, and/or used by APS and targeted, in whole or in part, to a United States audience, which includes the Likeness of an Athlete and is distributed publicly in the United States during the Applicable Games Period.

-“Generic Advertising” is defined as advertising that promotes the APS’ brand, products or services and that may include the Likeness of one or more Athlete(s); and does not make any direct or indirect visual or verbal reference to Team USA, USOPC, the Olympic or Paralympic movements, the Games, or an NGB.
+“Generic Advertising” is defined as advertising that promotes the APS’ brand, products or services and that may include the Likeness of one or more Athlete(s); and does not make any direct or indirect visual or verbal reference to Team USA, USOPC, LA28, USOPP, any OCOG, the Olympic or Paralympic Movements, the Games, or an NGB.

 “Likeness” is defined as a person’s image (still or moving), digital or graphic depiction, name, voice, identifying biographical data, and/or signature.